AdobeDocs/campaign-classic.en/help/technotes/acc-config-updates.md

 ## Campaign Client Console update

-Latest Gold Standard 11 build fixes a regression which prevented the usage of some components of the Clien Console, such as the date picker and images management in deliveries.
+Latest [!DNL Gold Standard] 11 build fixes a regression which prevented the usage of some components of the Clien Console, such as the date picker and images management in deliveries.
 Console upgrade is mandatory.

 [Learn more](../rn/using/gold-standard.md).